 The Board has duly reviewed the Statutory Auditors' Report on the Accounts.
-Theobservations and comments, appearing in the Auditors' Report are self-explanatory and donot call for any further explanation / clarification by the Board of Directors underSection 217(3) of the Companies Act, 1956.
+Theobservations and comments, appearing in the Auditors' Report are self-explanatory and donot call for any further explanation / clarification by the Board of Directors.

 Management Discussion and Analysis:

-The Management Discussion and Analysis Report for the year under review, as stipulatedunder Clause 49 of the Listing Agreement is presented in a separate section forming partof this report as per Annexure II.
+The Management Discussion and Analysis Report for the year under review, as stipulatedunder Clause 49 of the Listing Agreement is presented in a separate section forming partof this report as per Annexure I.

-Conservation of Energy, Technology Absorption and Foreign Exchange Earnings and Outgo:
+Conservation of Energy, Technology Absorption and Foreign Exchange Earnings &Outgo:

-The information, in accordance with the provisions of Section 217(1)(e) of theCompanies Act, 1956, read with the Companies (Disclosure of Particulars in the Report ofBoard of Directors) Rules, 1988, regarding conservation of energy, technology absorptionand foreign exchange earnings and outgoings, are attached as Annexure- I to this Report.
+The information, in accordance with the provisions of Section 217(l)(e) of theCompanies Act, 1956, read with the Companies (Disclosure of Particulars in the Report ofBoard of Directors) Rules, 1988, regarding conservation of energy, technology absorptionand foreign exchange earnings and outgoings, are attached to this Report.

 Your Directors wish to thank the Retailers, Wholesalers, Distributors, Suppliers ofGoods & Services, Clearing & Forwarding Agents and all other business associatesand acknowledge their efficiency and continued support in promoting such healthy growth inthe Company's business.

 Your Company continuously invests in people development, identifying and groomingmanagement talent and has a culture of harnessing people power to the maximum.

 Your Directors wish to express their sincere appreciation to the Central Government,the State Governments, bankers and the business associates for their excellent support andlook forward to continued support in future.
 Your Directors wish to place on record theirappreciation to the employees at all levels for their hard work, dedication andcommitment, which has enabled the Company to progress.